EPHS Registration Hub

 An opportunity for students to choose how to demonstrate their learning

-Capstone courses have prerequisites (see course guide for prerequisites) that prepare them for the Capstone experience.
+Some Capstone courses have prerequisites (see course guide for prerequisites) that prepare them for the Capstone experience.
 Our Capstone courses have a specific notation in the course guide, so that students and families can quickly identify options.
-Completion of a Capstone course will be noted on a student’s transcript beginning in the 2022-2023 school year.
+Completion of a Capstone course will be noted on a student’s transcript beginning in the 2023-2024 school year.

 Capstone offerings for next school year include

-- Entrepreneurship
+- Entrepreneurship Capstone

-- Integrated Marketing & Analytics
+- Integrated Marketing & Analytics Capstone

 - Education Capstone